taylorg8900/tavern_proj_2/doc/player/state_machine.md

 GetInput():
-	just figure out what x and y should be for input based off of wasd, left is negative and down is negative
+	just figure out what x and y should be for input based off of wasd, left is negative and down is negative for example left and up being pressed at same time is Vector2(-1, 1) since our x component is -1 and y component is +1

 OnGround() -> bool:
 	if we are on ground return true